interledger/rafiki/packages/documentation/docs/concepts/asset.md

 | assetCode  | String  | `"USD"` |
 | assetScale | Integer | `2`     |

-The asset code SHOULD be an [ISO 4217 currency code](https://en.wikipedia.org/wiki/ISO_4217).
+The asset code SHOULD be an [ISO 4217 currency code](https://en.wikipedia.org/wiki/ISO_4217), if it is available for the asset.
 The asset scale is the difference in orders of magnitude between the standard unit and a corresponding fractional unit.
 To convert from `Asset` to a currency amount that is more common to humans, apply the following formula:

 $$